jjmedinaariza/modelling_book/docs/05-inference.md

 ## 15 105.00081
 ```

+So here we have the means that we obtain from 15 different samples from this population.
+Notice how they vary.
 We can store the results from an exercise such as this as a variable and plot it:

 ```r